Hackensack Divorce Attorney

 Alternative Dispute Resolution

-Many divorces are resolved without resorting to acrimonious and costly litigation through our Court system.
-Often the parties’ needs, and desires are met through Alternate Dispute Resolution (ADR), including Mediation or Arbitration instead of litigation.
+Many divorces are resolved without resorting to acrimonious and costly litigation through our court system.
+Often, the parties’ needs and desires are met through Alternate Dispute Resolution (ADR), including Mediation or Arbitration instead of litigation.
 The attorneys in our firm are major proponents of the Mediation/Arbitration process.

 - Mediation: Utilizing the assistance and guidance of a skilled and highly experienced mediator you and your spouse can reach a framework for a Marital Settlement Agreement.
 Richard H. Weiner, Esq. and Barry L. Kaufman, Esq. help facilitate the process, as Mediators or as counsel to individuals during the Mediation process.
-Their vast experience, knowledge and skills help people address and resolve difficult financial issues and child related matters in a non-adversarial and cost-efficient environment.
+Their vast experience, knowledge, and skills help people address and resolve difficult financial issues and child-related matters in a non-adversarial and cost-efficient environment.

-- Arbitration: You and your spouse may choose to hire a well- respected and experienced attorney to serve in the role as Arbitrator, who will be responsible to decide issues without resorting to formal court intervention.
+- Arbitration: You and your spouse may choose to hire a well- respected and experienced attorney to serve in the role of Arbitrator, who will be responsible to decide issues without resorting to formal court intervention.
 Working with your attorneys, Richard H. Weiner, Esq. and Barry L. Kaufman, Esq. are experienced arbitrators who are often selected by fellow attorneys and members of the judiciary to serve as Arbitrators.
 The arbitration process is tailored to accomplish an expeditious resolution of issues while assuring that these issues are properly presented and decided by an Arbitrator outside of the Courtroom in a private setting.
 These proceedings can remain confidential if the parties and their counsel so desire.

 If efforts to address and resolve all financial and/or child-related issues have been explored and exhausted with no resolution, a judge will conduct a trial and decide those matters.
 The attorneys at Aronsohn Weiner Salerno & Kaufman P.C. will be fully prepared in advance of any trial and present these issues to a judge in a well-organized and persuasive manner to achieve the best possible result.